mmarzolla/parallel-etudes/README.md

 - Some exercises can be parallelized using multiple programming paradigms.
 This is quite useful to appreciate the strengths and weaknesses of each paradigm.

+## Citation

+The teaching methodology behind this collection of parallel programming exercises has been described in the following paper:

+> Moreno Marzolla, _Etudes for Parallel Programmers_, proc.
+33rd
+> International Conference on Parallel, Distributed, and Network-Based
+> Processing ([PDP 2025][(https://pdp2025.org/)), special session on
+> Papers In Parallel/distributed computing, Supercomputing, and
+> QUantum computing Education for Advancing students, professionals
+> and citizens Knowledge (PIPSQUEAK), march 12--14 2025, Turin, Italy,
+> pp. 341--348, IEEE Computer Society Conference Publishing Services
+> (CPS) ISBN: 979-8-3315-2493-7 ISSN: 2377-5750

 ## List of exercises